 Full action check and regulation

 Beginners, especially children, may have great difficulty achieving success if the action has not been properly prepared, and may even be discouraged from playing the piano all together.
-Music teachers observe that the main reason children drop out of piano lessons is the condition of their own instrument.
+Music teachers observe that the main reason children drop out of piano lessons is the condition of their own instruments.
 The regulation our technicians carry out ensures that the player will not be disappointed by the performance of the piano.
 When you purchase a piano from Sykes & Sons, you can be sure that all of our pianos are performing to the very best standard that can be achieved.

 We carefully regulate the dampers to the pedal, ensuring their operation is even, that all 60+ dampers lift from the strings as one, and properly 'damp' the relative strings effectively when the pedal is released.
 The una corda is regulated appropriately, as well as the celeste and/or the sostenuto pedal.

 All of our pianos are tuned to the essential A440htz; which is concert pitch.

 The tone which the piano produces is largely determined by the density and condition of the felt found on the hammerhead.
-Hammerheads undergo changes as a result of normal wear and climatic variations, which results in an audible unevenness of sound.
+Hammerheads undergo changes as a result of normal wear and climatic variations, which results in an audible unevenness of tone.

 Our specialist technicians meticulously work through each individual hammer to ensure the quality of tone and volume each key produces is correct and even throughout the entire keyboard.
 At Sykes & Sons Pianos, we carefully and meticulously voice/tone (terminology can vary) each individual hammer in every one of our reconditioned, restored and rebuilt pianos to ensure that the tone is not only pleasant but consistent across the entire keyboard and sympathetic to the characteristics of each individual brand.